 - Child custody and visitation disputes for fathers

-In the summer of 2015, Stefan led a team of lawyers that won a $1,054,686.68 judgment following a two week federal jury trial in the United States District Court for the District of Massachusetts.
+In the summer of 2015, Stefan led a team of lawyers that won a $1,063,071 judgment following a two week federal jury trial in the United States District Court for the District of Massachusetts.
+In September 2017, the U.S. Court of Appeals for the First Circuit rejected the defendant's challenges to the judgment and affirmed the trial court decision in all respects.
+The decision can be read here.
 The case involved a multi-million dollar luxury yacht owned by Stefan’s client.
 Winning the case required navigating a complex litigation path that included multiple parties from different states, numerous expert witnesses, many depositions and substantial pre- and post-trial motion practice.
 At trial, Stefan's team used the latest in animation graphics technology and employed high-tech trial consultants to help tell the client's story in a compelling way.
 The result speaks for itself.

 Stefan represents employees that have been wrongfully terminated or denied rights and benefits protected by federal and state law.
 He is presently serving as lead counsel in a class action case seeking benefits for some 7,000 state employees wrongfully denied benefits for many years.
 He also represents individual employees with employment claims, including members of closely-held corporations who have been frozen out of operational decisions in entities they co-founded.